muammar/mkchromecast/README.md

 git clone https://github.com/muammar/mkchromecast.git
 ```

-Or you may download one of the [stable Releases
+Or you may download one of the [stable releases
 here](https://github.com/muammar/mkchromecast/releases), and unzip the file.

 #### Python